thanmakropoulos/HeTra_D3.1/README.md

 Download the pyaudio .whl file for python 3.7.3.
 Download link: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio.
 Click on PyAudio‑0.2.11‑cp37‑cp37m‑win_amd64.whl in order to download the file.
 Then, move this file into the python_scripts folder which is located into the Client folder.
 Then, once you have navigated into the python_scripts folder, mark the file address bar, type cmd and press enter.
 In the command prompt appeared, type: pip install PyAudio 0.2.11 cp37 cp37m win_amd64.whl and afterwards type: pip install -r requirements.txt .
 Now, you should be able to test the voice tracker once you have connected a microphone device on you PC.
-You may follow the same steps as presented above for the aforementioned sensors regarding the Connect and Check Devices and the Begin Acquisition buttons.
+You may follow the same steps presented above for the aforementioned sensors regarding the Connect and Check Devices and the Begin Acquisition buttons.